lwneal/install-keras/README.md

 # Step One: Drivers

 First you need NVIDIA drivers.
-Note that these are NOT the default, open source drivers that ship with Ubuntu (those drivers are called Noveau).
+Note that these are NOT the default, open source drivers that ship with Ubuntu (those drivers are called Nouveau).
 What you need is the proprietary binary-only driver directly from Nvidia Inc, not from apt-get.
 You can download the latest drivers here:

 http://www.nvidia.com/Download/index.aspx

-If you download them in the "run file" format, just chmod +x the file and run it, like:
+If you download them in the "runfile" format, just chmod +x the file and run it, like:

     chmod +x ./NVIDIA-Linux-x86_64-375.39.run
     sudo ./NVIDIA-Linux-x86_64-375.39.run